Meet Amy Berenson from Compass Coaching

 - Find fulfillment and purpose in their retirement

-In essence, my clients have a true north in their work.
-I just help them find it and empower them to achieve it.
+In essence, my clients find a True North in their work.
+I help them find it and empower them to achieve it.

 Fast forward -–I knew I was qualified for many HR positions but not one of them interested me.
 So I wrote a viscerally honest job description for the perfect job for me.